You may be wondering?

 - the cost of maintaining our professional library and resources

-Currently, we do not charge that as we want to make our fee accessible to the people we serve.
+Currently, we do not charge that as we want to make our fee as accessible as possible, to the people we serve.